martinchernyavskiy/Notes/CS/Hardware/ECE 252/Logic Gates and Combinational Logic.md

 ### Logic Gate
 - Electric circuit that contains transistors that connect the output to power or ground based on the input voltage(s)
+- Power = voltage as logic 1
+- Ground = voltage as logic 0